murraymint1991/woven-pulse/docs/diary/aerith_diary.md

 ---

 ## Stage 4 — Commitment & Consequence

-- **Love Desire:** “I want to build something lasting with him, even if everyone else doubts.
-A home, a future, a love stubborn enough to survive anything.”
+- **Love Desire:**
+  “I want to build something lasting with him, even if everyone else doubts.
+A home, a future, a love stubborn enough to survive anything.
+   Sometimes I imagine holding his child… proof that what we share isn’t just fleeting, but the start of a life together.”

-- **Corruption Desire:** “I want to belong to him completely — body, soul, every breath claimed so I can’t imagine life without him.”
+- **Corruption Desire:**
+  “I want to belong to him completely — body, soul, every breath claimed so I can’t imagine life without him.
+   Part of me aches to be filled, to swell with his mark, so no one could ever doubt who owns me.”

-- **Hybrid Desire:** “I want us to write our own rules, where every forbidden touch becomes sacred because it’s ours.”
+- **Hybrid Desire:**
+  “I want us to write our own rules, where every forbidden touch becomes sacred because it’s ours.
+   Even the thought of carrying his child feels like the sweetest scandal — dangerous, but ours to cherish.”

 ---

 ## Stage 5 — Outcomes

-- **Love Desire:** “I want him to believe he can be loved, not because he changed, but because I chose every part of him and never let go.”
+- **Love Desire:**
+  “I want him to believe he can be loved, not because he changed, but because I chose every part of him and never let go.
+   If I bore his child, I’d cradle it as proof that love makes even broken things bloom.”

-- **Corruption Desire:** “I want to drown in him, to be swallowed whole by his darkness and never look back.”
+- **Corruption Desire:**
+  “I want to drown in him, to be swallowed whole by his darkness and never look back.
+   To carry his child would be the ultimate surrender — my body branded forever with his will.”

-- **Hybrid Desire:** “I want to be his forbidden miracle — the one who embraces both the danger and the tenderness, and calls it love.”
+- **Hybrid Desire:**
+  “I want to be his forbidden miracle — the one who embraces both the danger and the tenderness, and calls it love.
+   The thought of a child between us thrills me; scandal to the world, but to us… perfection.”